WormBase/website-public/README.md

 If a local development environment is preferred, this option would allow you to setup a barebone development environment, without requiring credentials, such as those for accessing cloud resources.
 As a result, some features of the website will not work in this environment.
-But it should have enough functionalities for UI development and testing.
+But it should have enough functionality for UI development and testing.

 **Prerequisites**